ZeroZipMFG/hardware/zz_toolholsters/docs/zz_holster-desc-latest.md

 ## Product Release

 ZeroZipMFG's maker, Ben Hammer, is excited to release this product - along with all design documentation and instructions - very very soon.
 If you are interested in making one for yourself, watchlist this repo to be updated when further info drops!
-If you aren't interested in making one yourself, and would like to help fund ZeroZipMFG so Ben can make these for you, keep an eye out for the soon to launch [Crowdfunding campaign](https://github.com/ZeroZipMFG/hardware/blob/main/zz_toolholsters/docs/zz_holster-desc-latest.md), where you can do just that!
+If you aren't interested in making one yourself, and would like to help fund ZeroZipMFG so Ben can make these for you, keep an eye out for the soon to launch [crowdfunding campaign](https://github.com/ZeroZipMFG/hardware/blob/main/zz_toolholsters/docs/zz_holster-desc-latest.md), where you can do just that!

 Licensed under the TAPR Open Hardware License (www.tapr.org/OHL)